seajupiter/purelisp/README.md

 ## REPL Commands

 - Exit the REPL with `(exit)` or by pressing `Ctrl+D`
-- Execute standard Lisp expressions directly in the REPL
+- Evaluate expressions directly in the REPL

 ## Project Structure